KEDARKANTHA TREK

 Expert Speak

-Lakshmi Selvakumaran, Head of Experience
+Lakshmi Selvakumaran, Head of Learning and Developement

-Lakshmi Selvakumaran, Head of Experience
+Lakshmi Selvakumaran, Head of Learning and Developement

 Here’s Lakshmi talking about one of the top treks in our country.